lateef-taiwo/Deploy-Web-Solution-with-Wordpress-on-AWS/README.md

 * Create 3 volumes in the same AZ as your Web Server EC2, each of 10 GiB.

+    * On the left hand side of the aws console, under Elastic Blob Store, CLick on Volume.

 * On your local computer, open the terminal and change directory to the Downloads folder, type